 Before hiring any small business you’ve never used, it’s a good idea to check them out on the Better Business Bureau (BBB) website.
 Once there, you can read reviews and ratings and see if any complaints have been filed against the company.

 4. The contractor demands payment in cash

-The FTC recommends paying contractors with a check or credit card so you can contest the charges if something goes wrong.
+The FTC recommends paying contractors with a check or credit card.
+This way, you can dispute the charges if something goes wrong.
 Cash leaves no trail and makes it easy for a scammer to walk away from a job without doing much (or any) work at all.

 5. The contractor will do the work for an insanely cheap price

 Don’t get conned by a contractor who severely underbids all competitors.
-You might get lucky and find someone who is just starting out and can still do great work, or you might be dealing with someone who will cut every corner and end up costing you more than you thought you were saving.
+You might get lucky and find someone who is just starting out and can still do great work.
+However, you might be dealing with someone who will cut every corner.
+This may end up costing you more than you thought you were saving.
 If you’re offered a bid that is a lot lower than the going price for the work, ask a lot of questions.
 If you only get evasive answers, look elsewhere.